 We approach addiction treatment from the inside.
 Your treatment plan will focus on the internal source of your substance abuse issues, and will help you adjust your thinking to better manage your addiction.

-Our recovery plans are primarily informed by the 12-step approach to addiction treatment.
+Our faith-based recovery plans are primarily informed by the 12-step approach to addiction treatment.
 This effective plan will provide a framework for your path to recovery, and we will supplement this traditional path with outdoor activities and community support.
 Our treatment method is an accelerated version of the traditional 12-step approach that may also involve exercise, outdoor activities, and group functions.
 We can tailor the specific path of your treatment to your unique needs, and ensure you are supported at every step.

 Signs of Alcohol Addiction